EDF Renewables Corriemoillie Wind Farm Education & Training Fund

 - Are taking an education or training course to improve or gain new skills linked to employability (including re-training for a new role or retaining your current role), or thinking about applying for one

 - Live within the fund area

 You will need to provide evidence of your acceptance onto the education/training course, such as an offer letter before payment of an award is made.
 However, you may apply on the basis of a conditional offer.
-First time applicants will be prioritised.
+First time applicants and priority sectors will be prioritised.